wasp-lang/wasp/web/docs/advanced/jobs.md

 import { Required } from '@site/src/components/Required'
 import { ShowForTs, ShowForJs } from '@site/src/components/TsJsHelpers'

-In typical web apps, users send a request to the server and receive a response containing some data.
-If the time to get the data is short, the app feels responsive and smooth.
-But what happens if the server needs to do some longer work before it can respond?
+In typical web apps, users send requests to the server and receive responses containing some data.
+When the server responds quickly, the app feels responsive and smooth.
+But what happens if the server needs time to do some extra work before to process the request?

 For instance, sending an email or making a slow HTTP request to an external API.
 In such cases, you might want to execute the task in the background, without blocking the user's request.